sarahbaker/www.bakertunes.com/pages/about/index.md

         title: "5 original songs for the Services For Education online resources platform for use in schools during the COVID-19 pandemic."
       -
         title: "*Day Time Impressions*"
-        excerpt: "To be published by [Forsyths](https://www.forsyths.co.uk/), a collection of ten short pieces for piano, inspired by childhood memories."
+        excerpt: "Published by [Forsyths](https://www.forsyths.co.uk/), a collection of ten short pieces for piano, inspired by childhood memories."
       -
         title: "*Night Time Impressions*"
-        excerpt: "To be published by [Forsyths](https://www.forsyths.co.uk/), a collection of eight pieces for solo piano."
+        excerpt: "Published by [Forsyths](https://www.forsyths.co.uk/), a collection of eight pieces for solo piano."
       -
         title: "*Transformations*"
         excerpt: "Six pieces for piano solo reflecting on the changing emotions and circumstances of the COVID-19 pandemic."